nlp-cnu/question_answering/README.md

 # BioASQ-QA-System
 CNU Computer Science capstone project

+> NOTE: make sure you have updated pip and at least python 3.8

 ## First time setup:
 ### 1) Navigate to the folder you wish to store this project and clone this repository